ErikSom/Pathopsv0-WASM/README.md

 $npm run build-wasm
 ```

-# step 4 testing the wasm
+### step 4 testing the wasm
 ```bash
 # From project root
 $npm run dev
 ```
-navigate to http://localhost:8080/ in your browser
+navigate to http://localhost:8080/examples/es/ in your browser and open any of the examples